garreeoke/knot/README.md

 ## Notes
 * Only single entity yaml files are supported right now.
 For example, if you have something to deploy that is a service and a deployment.
 A K8s yaml file for each one should be used.
+* The repo can have one level of sub-directories.
+This is useful if you want to place all related yamls for individual services in their own place.

+## Working On
+* Multiple repos